kab163/CIS561/HW1/README.txt

 This produces a list of tokens that will be used later on with a parser.

 Current TODO: complete the robustness of the scanner.
 Add error handling.
 Test with more files.

+Note: tested on all .qk files except those starting with "bad_" - that is where the TODO task is geared toward at this point.